-Five bite-size tips on how to purchase the best small camper and key things to consider prior to making the purchase:
+Five bite-sized tips on how to purchase the best small camper and key things to consider prior to making the purchase:

-Tip 1 - Pick The Right Camper Size To Fit Your Needs
+Tip 1 for Canadian Campers: How to Pick The Right Camper Size To Fit Your Needs

 When buying that camper, size does matter.
 If you expect to just it the road with two or three people, a small, lightweight camper is an ideal choice.
 Plus, the costs to buy a small camper versus one that requires a heavier towing capacity should be considered.
 You can find small campers for sale at super affordable prices and built by an established brand Prowler by clicking here.